helloroy/UnityRuntimeInitializer/README.md

 Just copy the "RuntimeInitializer.cs" to your project Assets folder.

 # How To Use
-- In the Unity Editor, go to menu bar Assets > Create > Runtime Initialize Settings.
+- In the Unity Editor, go to menu bar Assets > Create > RuntimeInitializerSetting.
-- Edit the "RuntimeInitializeSettings" file, and choose any prefab you run to initialize by the load type.
+- Edit the "RuntimeInitializeSetting" asset file, and choose any prefab you want to initialize by the load type.

 # Load Type
 More details about the load type, please check: https://docs.unity3d.com/ScriptReference/RuntimeInitializeLoadType.html